13 Nov 40 years of Embarrassment

 TRACY THOMPSON (Lee’s sister): I was only 17 and was getting these odd dirty look and certain comments, so I think Lee just wrote what my mum and dad were thinking.
 Mum was a bit of a Mrs Bouquet; she was worried what the neighbours would think, what other families would think… she was even worrying how black the baby was gonna be.
 I had an aunt who couldn’t have children and she wanted to adopt the baby.
 And my mum and dad also wanted to bring her up but I didn’t want none of it – I wanted to bring up my own baby.

-LEE: The clock was ticking down to go into the studio, so I gave the words to Mike.
+LEE: When we got to the studio, the lyrics still weren’t finished and I was still adjusting them as Suggs was about to go in and do the main vocal.
+It was right up to the knuckle and I was getting quite anxious – would I get it done?
+Would it have to wait until the next album?
+But I just locked in and gave some words to Mike.
 I think I only sent him half of them, on a cigarette packet and a napkin, but by the next day he’d worked a tune out to go with them.

 MIKE: It was really dodgily written out on a bit of paper you could easily have lost.
 I have a feeling if I’d mislaid that bit of paper the song would never have got done.